samiahmedsiddiqui/wordpress/README.md

-# wordpress
+# WordPress Examples

-This Repo contains the examples based on WordPress
+It contains the examples of WordPress Actions/Filters.